 Another feature of the golf club is the flex.
 Drivers have the widest range of unique flexes that make it versatile and unique to each individual player.
 The typical flexes that are seen on the club include ladies/senior, regular, stiff, and extra stiff.

-Another facet in buying a driver is knowing what type of weight is necessary for your swing style.
-The typical range of weight is usually between 275 to 310 grams.
-This is something that is entirely dependent on a players swing speed, and the feel a player wants in their club.
+Another facet in buying drivers is knowing what type of weight is necessary for your swing style.
+The typical range is usually between 275 to 310 grams.
+This is something that is entirely dependent on a player's swing speed, and the feel a player wants.

-MOI is one of the golf features that is often overlooked.
-MOI can be directly related to the forgiveness the golf club has.
-The higher MOI a driver has, the less twisting that will occur, and with less twisting all players will have a better chance for the ball flight to find the short grass with their shot.
+MOI is one aspect that is often overlooked.
+MOI can be directly related to the forgiveness the club has.
+The higher MOI a driver has, the less twisting that will occur, and with less twisting all golfers will have a better chance for the ball flight to find the short grass with their shot.

 Center of Gravity (CG)